AwesomeVk47/Rclone-preset-manager/README.md

 # Please Note
+I have only tried working with google drive.
 This is my first project, plus as a college student I do not have whole lot of time.
 If there are any problems, i will try to work on it ASAP but do note that my limited knowledge and/or time might delay things for some time.
 Thanks for understanding.